 EVERYONE CAN IMPROVISE!
 THEATER GAMES WITH THE PREDICAMENT PLAYERS

 Viola Spolin created theater games while teaching immigrant children at Hull House in 1930s Chicago.
-Her work transformed the field of arts education and launched the improvisational theater movement.
-Her son Paul Sills founded The Second City using her innovative techniques.
 “EVERYONE CAN IMPROVISE” involves students in the creative power of play using Spolin theater games, coached by Spolin’s granddaughter, Aretha Sills.
 The merry band of players will inspire students with the creative power of play.

 This breezy two-character musical by Cy Young features timeless tales of The Tortoise and the Hare, The Boy Who Cried Wolf, and The Fox and the Crow, framed by the story of how Aesop learned his true calling.

 “John and Juan” is a lively romp through the history of the Golden State.
 John, a native Californian, learns from the immigrant Juan about the State’s Hispanic heritage, including early Spanish explorers, the original settlers of El Pueblo de Los Angeles, and Father Junipero Serra, the Chumash indians, and the missions along El Camino Real…and John shares with Juan the excitement of the Gold Rush.

 Storyteller, David Guerra embraces the audience with three distinct Native American stories from the Pueblo, Lakota Plains, and Iroquois cultures.
 Children are invited to particpate in these traditional tales featuring such lively characters as the Coyote, Grandmother Spider and the Flying Head.